significa/actions/README.md

 ## Available actions

-**Test and publish elixir library:**
+### Test and publish elixir library

 [`.github/workflows/elixir-library.yaml`](./.github/workflows/elixir-library.yaml)

-This actions tests an Elixir library with `mix test`, using all the supported Elixir and OTP versions.
+This reusable action tests an Elixir library with `mix test`, using all the supported Elixir and OTP versions.

 Usage: